ErikMcClure/buntils/_hugo/content/ref/array.md

 #### `cArrayBase(mov)`
     inline cArrayBase(cArrayBase&& mov)

+Steals the array pointer from `mov` and sets `mov`'s array pointer and capacity to 0.

 #### `cArrayBase(CType capacity)`
     inline explicit cArrayBase(CT_ capacity = 0)
+Constructs a new array with the given capacity.
+If the capacity is zero, the array pointer is set to `null` and no allocation is attempted.

 #### `~cArrayBase()`
     inline ~cArrayBase()
+Frees the array pointer, if it exists.

 #### `Capacity()`
     inline CT_ Capacity() const noexcept
+Gets the capacity of the array.

 #### `SetCapacity(CT_ capacity)`
     BSS_FORCEINLINE void SetCapacity(CT_ capacity) noexcept
+Sets the capacity and uses realloc to preserve the existing contents.

 #### `SetCapacityDiscard(CT_ capacity)`
     BSS_FORCEINLINE void SetCapacityDiscard(CT_ capacity) noexcept
+Sets the capacity, but simply allocates an entirely new block of memory, discarding any contents currently in the array.

 #### `operator=(mov)`
-    cArrayBase& operator=(cArrayBase&& mov) noexcept
+    cArrayBase& operator=(cArrayBase&& mov) noexcept Destroys the array currently being held, if it exists, and then steals the array pointer from `mov` and sets `mov`'s array pointer and capacity to 0.

 #### `GetSlice()`
     inline cArraySlice<T, CType> GetSlice()
+Returns an [cArraySlice]({{< relref "#carrayslice" >}}) that covers this entire array, starting at the first element and setting the length equal to the current capacity.

 ## cArraySlice {{<badge code>}}cArray.h{{</badge>}} {{<badge red>}}0/6 Test Coverage{{</badge>}}